kastle-lab/llms-and-kg-engineering/cfp.md

 * Short papers (for poster presentation): 3-4 pages (not counting references).
 * Lightning talks (for brief spotlight presentation): 1-2 pages extended abstract (not counting references).

-Submissions are to be made via the official AAAI Symposium Easychair site.
+Submissions are to be made via the [official AAAI Symposium Easychair submission portal](https://easychair.org/my/conference?conf=fss24).
+You must choose from the appropriate symposia from the available tracks.

 **Symposium Committee**:
 Pascal Hitzler, Kansas State University, USA (hitzler@ksu.edu)